-4.3 CLIMATE
+4.3 Climate

-There were three operating weather stations at the MRP Airstrip, Emperor and Shogun areas from February 2009 through to when they malfunctioned and data stopped recording in May 2021.
+Three weather stations operated at the MRP Airstrip, Emperor and Shogun areas from February 2009 through to when they malfunctioned and data stopped recording in May 2021.
 These three stations were then decommissioned with all available data downloaded.

-A replacement automatic weather station was installed in mid-October 2023 at the MRP Airstrip (WS01), with the first data recording from 3 November 2023.
+A replacement EWS Australia automatic weather station was installed in mid-October 2023 at the MRP Airstrip (WS01), with the first data recording from 3 November 2023.
 The weather station records rainfall, temperature, humidity, wind speed and direction, atmospheric pressure and solar radiation.
+The total percentage of data captured for the reporting period was 96%, with the main issue being insufficient battery charge effecting overnight capture of data between 19 April 2024 and 10 June 2024.

-The weather data from approximately 11 years of monitoring at MRP Airstrip is summarised in the following sections.
+The weather data at MRP Airstrip is summarised in the following sections.